 Every legislative session brings new attempts to weaken environmental laws and regulations.
 This year has been especially dismal.
-At a time when we are witnessing the erosion of environmental protections at the federal level (Clean Water Act, Clean Air Act, Endangered Species Act, etc.), CCCR is tracking legislation that threatens existing environmental protections at the state level as well.
+At a time when we are witnessing the erosion of environmental protections at the federal level (Clean Water Act, Clean Air Act, Endangered Species Act, etc.), CCCR tracks legislation that threatens existing environmental protections at the state level as well.

 SB 607 now SB 131